|

 place of the stock oil bag.
 You are probably saying to yourself, "under

 the seat," well then what is where the fuel tank normally would be?
+Well,

-with a tach built in.
+a tach built in.
 This unique dash panel was built by Alan Speer.

 Okay, so where's the oil hiding?
 It's in an aluminum spoiler, fabricated